 While the most striking feature of the installation is the spelling of the name ‘Burder’ across the company roof, the award also recognised several other unique and high quality aspects of project:

 - Careful minimisation of impact to normal operations: The continuously operating business could not afford to stop, so installation was carried out during work hours.
 This required careful planning and coordination to avoid not equipment and staff, but also to coordinate electrical shutdowns.

 - Demonstrated zero roof leaks: With so many panels across multiple buildings, we had to prove that the installation wasn’t going to cause roof leaks.
-To date the site has had no leaks.
+To date, the site has had no leaks.

 - Knowledge and expertise of additional requirements: Through our in-house engineering team, we identified the need for an additional transformer and reactor.
-These upgrades improved the sites overall electrical efficiency and would have been worthwhile regardless of whether or not the system was installed.
+These upgrades improved the site’s overall electrical efficiency and would have been worthwhile regardless of whether or not the system was installed.

-- Fully compliant OHS/WHS reporting: During the 26 day installation period and up to handover we had zero injuries, zero near misses, zero environmental incidents, zero quality issues.
+- Fully compliant OHS/WHS reporting: During the 26 day installation period and up to handover, we had zero injuries, zero near misses, zero environmental incidents, zero quality issues.

 - Completion of project within specified timelines: Installation and commissioning was completed within the 26 day timeline, no small feat for a project of this size.

-We are very proud to be the recipient of the award, but we’re even prouder of the savings that the system will generate for Burder industries.
+EnviroGroup is proud to be the recipient of the award, but we’re even prouder of the savings that the system will generate for Burder industries.